-MySQL 5.5 supports an interface to semisynchronous replication in addition to the built-in asynchronous replication.
+In addition to the built-in asynchronous replication, MySQL 5.5 supports an interface to semisynchronous replication that is implemented by plugins.
 This section discusses what semisynchronous replication is and how it works.
 The following sections cover the administrative interface to semisynchronous replication and how to install, configure, and monitor it.

 MySQL replication by default is asynchronous.
 The master writes events to its binary log but does not know whether or when a slave has retrieved and processed them.
 With asynchronous replication, if the master crashes, transactions that it has committed might not have been transmitted to any slave.
 Consequently, failover from master to slave in this case may result in failover to a server that is missing transactions relative to the master.